Azure/iot-edge-v1/doc/sample_dotnet_desktop.md

             "loader": {
                 "name": "dotnet",
                 "entrypoint": {
-                    "dotnet_module_path": "SensorModule", ==> This is the name of your module dll.
-On this sample it is PrinterModule.dll
+                    "assembly.name": "SensorModule", ==> This is the name of your module assembly (DLL).
-                    "dotnet_module_entry_class": "SensorModule.DotNetSensorModule" ==> This is the name of your Class (Namespace.ClassName) that implements IGatewayModule.
+                    "entry.type": "SensorModule.DotNetSensorModule" ==> This is your fully-qualified type (Namespace.ClassName) that implements IGatewayModule.
                 }
             },
             "args": "module configuration" ==> This is any configuration you want to use on your sample.
 It will be passed to you as a byte[] that should be converted to an UTF-8 Encoded String, you can add a JSON configuration in it.